How Turkish President Erdogan maintained a grip on power in the country - ExBulletin

 Erdogan, who has ruled Turkey as prime minister or president for 20 years, won a runoff last weekend despite the country’s ongoing economic crisis and his government’s criticized response to the February earthquake that killed more than 50,000 people.

-Erdogan’s endurance amid a cost of living crisis, inflation in Turkey hit a staggering 85% in October before falling back to 44% in April may have been the result of many people prefer stability to change as they struggle to pay exorbitant prices for rent and basic necessities.
+Erdogan’s endurance amid a cost of living crisis, inflation in Turkey hit a staggering 85% in October before falling back to 44% in April may have been the result of many people prefer stability to change as they struggle to pay exorbitant prices for rent and basic services goods.

 The president has demonstrated his ability to turn the economy around in the past.
 And he was never shy about spending and deploying government resources to his political advantage.